nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/Browsers.md

 A [Mozilla blog entry](https://blog.mozilla.org/security/2018/01/03/mitigations-landing-new-class-timing-attack/) describes the Firefox mitigations:
 * "*The resolution of performance.now() will be reduced to 20µs.*"
 * "*The SharedArrayBuffer feature is being disabled by default.*"

-These mitigations are only available by updating Firefox.

 [Download](https://www.mozilla.org/en-US/firefox/all/?q=English%20(US)) and install [Firefox 57.0.4](https://www.mozilla.org/en-US/firefox/57.0.4/releasenotes/), or later, released on January 4, 2018.